gab-cat/csguild-server/README.md

 - View cron execution logs in the real-time log viewer
 - Check console output for cron service initialization
 - Monitor daily timeout operations in service logs
+- Monitor project application notification delivery
 - All cron activities are logged with timestamps and results
+- Email delivery failures are logged but don't stop the process

 ## 📚 API Documentation